mi-classroom/mi-web-technologien-beiboot-ss2025-fwehn/adr/03_iptc-manipulator_exiftool.md

 formats without altering image content.
 It supports IPTC, EXIF, and XMP metadata standards comprehensively and is widely adopted in the industry.

+### Note

+The IPTC manipulator, in combination with the reference image from [iptc.org](https://iptc.org/standards/photo-metadata/reference-images/), defined the IPTC fields that can be edited here.

 ## Consequences

 **Advantages:**